unicorn-wg/sslv3-diediedie/draft-sslv3-diediedie.md

 SSLv3 MUST NOT be used {{RFC2119}}.
 Negotiation of SSLv3 from any version of TLS MUST NOT be permitted.

 This document updates Appendix E of {{RFC5246}}.
-Clients MUST NOT set a record layer version number (TLSPlaintext.version) of {03,00}; servers MAY continue to accept SSLv3 handshakes from old clients.
+Clients MUST NOT set a record layer version number (TLSPlaintext.version) of {03,00}.
+Clients SHOULD use their highest supported version number (that is the same as in the ClientHello.client_version), or they MAY use their lowest supported version number.
+Servers MUST accept clients that propose SSLv3 or higher, but MUST NOT negotiate SSLv3 in this case.

 # A Litany of Attacks